 Understanding the types of questions healthcare professionals ask is crucial for effective evidence-based practice.
 Think of the question as a roadmap guiding your evidence-based practice journey.
-Just as different terrains require specific tools and methods for navigation, different types of questions necessitate specific approaches and resources to find the best evidence.
+Just as different terrains require specific tools and methods for navigation, different types of questions require specific approaches and resources to find the best evidence.

 Background questions are broad and foundational, typically seeking general knowledge about a condition, treatment, or disease process.